UEFA Nations League: What to look out for on Matchday 3

 In other circumstances, Wales fans would be thrilled by the prospect of looking back on their stellar 3-1 win against Belgium in the UEFA EURO 2016 quarter-finals, but excitement about the future is very much the order of the day following their World Cup play-off final win against Ukraine.
 Keeping his side focused on the task at hand in the Nations League may now be something of a challenge for Rob Page.

-Back in 2016, Wales were complete underdogs when they faced Belgium, but Roberto Martínez's side looked listless as they lost 4-1 at home to the Netherlands in their opening game, and have much to prove in Cardiff.
+Back in 2016, Wales were complete underdogs when they faced Belgium, and will be once again as they go into this meeting on the back of two Group A4 defeats.
+Roberto Martínez's side looked listless as they lost 4-1 at home to the Netherlands in their opening game, but secured a huge 6-1 win against Poland on Wednesday.
 "After the [Netherlands] game it was quiet in the dressing room: nobody said a thing," said defender Timothy Castagne.
-"Everyone expects a lot of the 'Golden Generation', as we are called, but that brings extra pressure.
-We still have a team that is strong enough to win something."
+However, with spirits up once more, they will be in the mood to atone for that lapse in France.

 Further ahead?